ephraimduncan/awesome-developer-dictionary/README.md

 - **pointer**: variable that stores the memory address of another variable.
 - **polymorphism**: an object-oriented programming concept that refers to the ability of a variable, function or object to take on multiple forms.
 - **Procedural Programming**: a programming paradigm based upon the concept of procedure calls, in which statements are structured into procedures (also known as subroutines or functions).
+- **Process Control Block**: aka PCB, a data structure used by computer operating systems to store all the information about a process
 - **Programming**: the process of creating a set of instructions that tell a computer how to perform a task.
 - **Programming Language**: a vocabulary and set of grammatical rules for instructing a computer or computing device to perform specific tasks. _Eg.
 JavaScript, Python._
 - **Programming Paradigm**: a style or "way" of programming.